Artyom-G/TicTacToe/README.md

 This is a repository for a simple TicTacToe React app.

-Make sure you have Node.js and npm installed
+Make sure you have Node.js, npm and Git installed.

 # Cloning the repo